Frequently Asked Questions

 Try searching by your first initial, nickname or any other name you have previously used (e.g., maiden name).
 Also, check the website on a regular basis as more property is added to the database as it becomes unclaimed.
 For more information, visit the MissingMoney.com search tips in the search criteria box.

 There is often a fee charged for unclaimed property search services.
-You can Search for Assets on our website, or other websites that offer this service free of charge.
+You can Search for Lost Property or Money on our website, or other websites that offer this service free of charge.
 For a list of other jurisdictions that offer this service free, visit the National Association of Unclaimed Property Administrators (NAUPA) website.
 If you feel that you are owed money by a business or government agency, contact them directly.

 You may choose to accept the fee-for-service assistance of a person or agency to locate your property, but taking the time to search on your own may be worthwhile.
 If you do purchase the services of a property locator, make sure you get the arrangement in writing.
 The locator fee in Alberta cannot be greater than 10 per cent of the value of the property.